2xic/optimization-playground/readme.md

 I should just have a single repository for all the paper stuff.

-Will move stuff here, soon.
+Will move the other repos here, soon.